 De Anza College has two primary pathways for making decisions: the organizational pathway and the governance pathway.
-Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and Educational Resources.
+Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Administrative and College Operations.
 In general, areas of the programs are led by department heads, the divisions are led by deans or directors, and the three major houses of the college are led by the vice presidents.
-The college and district guiding documents, including learning outcomes assessment cycles, Program Review, and the Seven-Year Planning and Assessment Cycle, inform the organizational pathway.
+The college and district guiding documents, including learning outcomes assessment cycles, Program Review, and the Seven-Year Planning and Resource Allocation Cycle, inform the organizational pathway.
 Recommendations and advice are given directly to the president through his senior staff.

-In the governance pathway, all constituent members of the college community (students, faculty, classified professionals and administrators) are represented by their respective organizations.
-These organizations are represented on the three Planning and Budgeting Teams (PBTs): Instructional (IPBT), Student Services (SSPBT) and Administrative Planning and Budget Team (APBT).
-The college and district guiding documents, including learning outcomes assessment cycles, Program Review, and the Six-Year Planning and Assessment Cycle, inform the governance pathway.
-The PBTs give recommendations and advice to the College Council.
+In the governance pathway, all constituent members of the college community (students, faculty, classified professionals and administrators) are represented by their respective organizations including representation from the college's Affinity Groups.
+These organizations are represented on the Resource Allocation and Program Planning (RAPP) committee.
+The college and district guiding documents, including learning outcomes assessment cycles, Program Review, and the Seven-Year Planning and Resource Allocation Cycle, inform the governance pathway.
+The Budget Committee makes recommendations to RAPP regarding resources available.
+The RAPP then makes recommendations and advice to the College Council.
 Recommendations and advice are given directly to the president through the College Council.